 Did you know: St. Basil's is an Orthodox Christian Church founded by the Greek Community, but it is open to people of all backgrounds.
 The church is proud to have families from across the globe as parishioners.

 Walk-through the newly, expanded boutique vendors promoting Greek-themed jewelry, original works of art, parish books, and other keepsakes make this a great place to shop.
 Find a unique gift for your hard to surprise aunt or your friend who loves to celebrate various cultures.

 In addition to all the dancing and food, there are several activities for children incorporated throughout the festival including:

-Schedule and time is subject to change due to the availability of volunteers.
+Schedule and times are subject to change due to the availability of volunteers.

-The 59th Annual St. Basil Greek Festival spans September 7th through 9th.
-With an empty stomach and loads of enthusiasm, you’re ready to enjoy the Greek Food Festival!
+Remember: The 63rd Annual St. Basil Greek Festival spans September 9 - 11 in Stockton, CA. With an empty stomach and loads of enthusiasm, you’re ready to enjoy the Greek Food Festival!

 Need more recommendations throughout Stockton?
 You can message us 7 days a week for assistance on shopping, dining, and things to do in Stockton.

 Follow us on Facebook, Instagram, & TikTok - and be sure to use #VisitStockton during your visit!

 Another Great Blog from Our Expert TeamSend An Email